cse110-sp26-group12/cse110-sp26-group12/admin/misc/rules.md

 2. **Source of Truth:** Where do final decisions live?
 If a technical decision is made in a DM, how is it communicated to the rest of the group to ensure no one is working on outdated info?

 3. **Meeting Etiquette:** What are the expectations for attendance, cameras (if remote), and preparation?
 What is the protocol if a member absolutely cannot make a meeting?
+What steps do a typical meeting include?

 ---